You gotta hear this one song, it'll change your life

 This movie spoke to a generation of middle-class suburbanites for a reason.
 As our parents over-pressured and over-medicated us, the ennui crept in.
 Braff hits just the right tone of heart-on-his-sleeve earnestness and goofy smirk at the absurd and stupid world around him.
 The film’s message, achingly and romantically built towards, is that it’s okay to feel sadness; it grounds and grows us; avoiding it shuts out every other meaningful feeling, too.
 (It’s basically the same point Inside Out made a decade later when we started having kids.)

-In addition to Braff and Portman, Peter Sarsgaard is hilarious as the thematic counterpoint — what happens when someone insulates themselves in their whims to the point that they become toxic and pathetic.
-I’m glad he gets a redemptive moment at the end of the movie.
+In addition to Braff and Portman, Peter Sarsgaard is hilarious as the thematic counterpoint — what happens when someone insulates themselves in their whims to the point that they become toxic and pathetic and lose sight of reality.
+I’m glad he gets a redemptive moment at the end of the movie, at least.

 The story is, indeed, episodic, embracing and discarding characters and thoughts on a scene-by-scene basis, often with little direct purpose except to build out a larger picture of why Largeman might feel so trapped in his hometown but also so empty without it.
 No easy answers.